 After completing the tour, you should be ready to start the technical integration of your add-on service.
-To help guide you along there’s both a step-by-step tutorial as well as several code examples.
+To help guide you along there’s a step-by-step tutorial and several code examples.

 Finally, you should download and review the business terms contained in the Add-on License Agreement.

-One of the key goals for the Add-on Program is to make the process and experience of building add-ons as easy as possible.
-We’ve made sure that it’s an open playground to experiment on - there is no registration or setup required to start building an add-on.
+One of the key goals of the add-on program is to make the experience of building add-ons as easy as possible.
+We’ve made sure that it’s an open playground to experiment on.
+There is no registration or setup required to start building an add-on.
 In many cases a day or two is all that is needed to produce a working add-on.

-Before you can load your add-on onto Heroku, and begin testing it with real users, you must register on our Provider Portal as an Add-on Provider.
+Before you can upload your add-on to Heroku and begin testing it with real users, you must register on our Provider Portal as an add-on provider.
 All that’s required to do this is a Heroku account.

-- Distribution agreement granting Heroku permission to distribute your product via the Add-on Marketplace.
+- Distribution agreement granting Heroku permission to distribute your product via the Heroku Elements Marketplace.